crazydudee/Weather-App/README.md

 # Weather-App

-A Weather App that shows real time weather forecast of next 12 hours.
+A Weather App made using Flutter that shows real time weather forecast of next 12 hours.

 ## Getting Started